BlackTechX011/Hacx-GPT/README.md

 # Hecx GPT

- Hecx GPT is a powerful, fully uncensored AI designed by BlackTechX and inspired by WormGPT.
+ Hecx GPT is a powerful, fully uncensored AI designed by BlackTechX and based on WormGPT.

 ## Disclaimer